Wedding Cake Flavors: 2025 Guide to Best Options

 Dietary (gluten-free, vegan)$6.00-$8.50$600-$850+$1.50-$3.00

 Regional pricing varies significantly.
-Metropolitan areas like New York, Los Angeles, and London show 30-50% higher per-slice costs across all categories (WeddingWire 2024)2.
+Metropolitan areas like New York, Los Angeles, and London show 30-50% higher per-slice costs across all categories.
 Rural and suburban bakeries typically charge 15-25% below national averages.

 Multiple-Tier Flavor Strategy